NetSys/cs168fall17_student/projects/proj1_chat/spec.md

 You'll need to do some reading to understand how all of these API calls work.  __In particular, be careful when using `send` and `recv`! `send`, for example, will not necessarily send all of the data passed into it.__  The [Python Socket Programming HOWTO](https://docs.python.org/2/howto/sockets.html) will likely be a useful resource.

-## Part 0 (to be completed in section)
+## Part 0 (Optional)

-The first part of the assignment will help you get started with the socket programming API and introduce you to basic client-server interaction.  __This part of the assignment will not be graded, and you'll complete it in section on 8/30.__
+The first part of the assignment will help you get started with the socket programming API and introduce you to basic client-server interaction.  __This part of the assignment is optional, will not be graded and is meant to get you familiar with sockets.__ The solution to this part will be released on Wednesday 8/30.

 For this part of the assignment, you'll write a simple client and server.
 The client will send a single message from stdin to the server and then disconnect.
 The server should print messages it receives to stdout.
 If multiple clients connect to the server, the server should handle them sequentially (i.e., it should print the complete message from one client and close that connection before handling the next client).